nidhijaju/MIPS-Simulator/README.md

 ## Acknowledgements

-The project was done in collaboration with Toby Hilier (tobhil98).
+The project was done in collaboration with Toby Hillier (tobhil98).